 Please note that DEP now charges for Backflow Prevention Plans and Exemptions (see the NYC Water Board FY2011 Rate Adoption Notice for the revised billing policies).
 All fees must be attached to the corresponding application and submitted at the same time.
 Please also note that several of our forms have changed; please read the forms and associated instructions carefully.

-DEP’s Cross Connection Control Program requires certain businesses to install and operate approved backflow prevention devices and enforces Part 5 Section 5-1.31 of the State Sanitary Code and Title 15, Chapter 20 of the Rules of the City of New York.
+DEP’s Cross Connection Control Program requires certain businesses to install and operate approved backflow prevention assemblies and enforces Part 5 Section 5-1.31 of the State Sanitary Code and Title 15, Chapter 20 of the Rules of the City of New York.

-Effective January 4, 2014, all proposed installations/repairs of Backflow Prevention Device(s) to be utilized on all domestic water services for human consumption (Drinking/Food Prep), must be Lead-Free in compliance with the amended Federal Law (Safe Drinking Water Act).
+Effective January 4, 2014, all proposed installations/repairs of Backflow Prevention Assemblies to be utilized on all domestic water services for human consumption (Drinking/Food Prep), must be Lead-Free in compliance with the amended Federal Law (Safe Drinking Water Act).

 Information on DEP’s Backflow Prevention Outreach Program